Can We Reduce Bias in Criminal Justice?By Jason Marsh | April 28, 2015 | 0 comments

 This article is the first in a series exploring the effects that unconscious racial biases have on the criminal justice system in the United States.
 While this article reports on evidence of those biases, subsequent essays will propose ways to mitigate their effects.

 Long before Officer Darren Wilson fired the shots that killed Michael Brown in Ferguson, Missouri, questions of racial bias have hovered over the criminal justice system in the United States.
-While the problem has been increasingly well documented, so far the solutions have proved elusive.
+While the problem has been increasingly well documented, so far the solutions have remained elusive.

 In 2009, while chasing a man he caught breaking into his car, off-duty New York City police officer Omar Edwards was shot and killed by a fellow officer, Andrew Dunton, who saw Edwards with his gun drawn and mistook him for a criminal.